ckollars/wp-ideas/README.md

     - Repeater
 - regenerate thumbnails
 - some sort of custom post type plugin [types](https://wordpress.org/plugins/types/)
-- a slider plugin of types (maybe custom)
+- a slider plugin of post types (maybe custom)
 - Most want an SEO plugin
+- Gravity forms

 Need a list of go to javascript libraries
 - jquery (still easiest to use)